Recently I found an interesting product on the site DFRobot: Rainbow LED Ring V3 Arduino

-Rainbow LED Ring V3 Arduino has 12 RGB LED type smd controllable without the need for a microcontroller as Arduino, this is possible thanks all'Atmega168P similar to that of which are equipped the shede Lilypad.
+Rainbow LED Ring V3 Arduino has 12 RGB LED type smd controllable without the need of a microcontroller such as Arduino, this is possible thanks all'Atmega168P similar to that of which are equipped the shede Lilypad.

 - CPU: Atmega 168P (Lilypad Board in Arduino IDE)